pzhaojohnson/RNA2Drawer/README.md

 ### The Rigid Drawing Style

-Blah blah.
+Edit these parameters in `Drawing` -> `Edit Drawing Styles` when you have the rigid drawing style selected.

 ### The Radial Drawing Style

-Implements a naive radial layout drawing algorithm.
+A naive radial layout drawing algorithm.

-<br>This drawing style does not guarantee lack of overlaps of bases.</b>
+<b>This drawing style does not guarantee that bases will not overlap.</b>

-It is up to the user to resolve overlaps between bases by modifying the parameters below.
+The user is required to resolve base overlaps by modifying the parameters below.
+Most thermodynamically stable structures can be resolved by tweaking these parameters, but some structures may not be easily resolved.
+In those cases, resolution can be done manually by separately exporting the overlapping parts of the drawing and resolving the overlap in PowerPoint or Adobe Illustrator.

+Edit these parameters in `Drawing` -> `Edit Drawing Styles` when you have the radial drawing style selected.

 ## Other Customizations